Lewis & Clark Baseball League: Philosophy

-The Lewis & Clark Baseball League is as elite as any rival wooden bat league, with a bigger onus on team success and without the MLB sponsorship.
-LCBL players stay in the moment and enjoy the summer for what it is: a competitive league with a coveted championship trophy, where players can swing what they do in college.
+The Lewis & Clark Baseball League aimed to be as elite as any rival wood-bat league, with a bigger onus on team success and without the MLB sponsorship.
+LCBL players stay in the moment and enjoy the summer for what it is: a competitive league with a coveted championship trophy, where players can swing the same type of bat they do in college.

-The "Find Your Way" motto encourages each individual to shape the league to fit their unique situation.
+The "Find Your Way" motto encouraged each individual to shape the league to fit their unique situation.
 Some players stubbornly see it as the ground floor for an unheralded pro career, and swing wood.
 Others tinker their swings, with the familiarity of metal, in an attempt to be the best collegiate player possible.
 There is no shame, or stigma, in either bat selection.
 Furthermore, success with composite materials stand as good of a chance to get professional attention.
-Those are the core beliefs of the Lewis & Clark Baseball League's Barrel Up Initiative, encouraging players to swing what is comfortable.
+Those were the core beliefs of the Lewis & Clark Baseball League's Barrel Up Initiative, encouraging players to swing what is comfortable to them.

 The league is not blind to the fact that young adults get excited to be seen by pro scouts.
 For this reason, the LCBL is in the preliminary talks with members of the St. Louis Cardinals front office, in hopes they might expand their presence in 2014.

-All these factors hark back to the decision to name the league after Meriwether Lewis and William Clark.
+All these factors harken back to the decision to name the league after Meriwether Lewis and William Clark.
 Their historical journey through the unknown epitomized the primary objective of the LCBL.
 For a college kid, post-baseball life is the great unknown.
 The league is tailored to the NCAA tagline: "There are over 380,000 student-athletes, and most of us go pro in something other than sports."
 With ample internship opportunities to use their time in St. Louis as a networking, personal marketing, and resume-building experience players leave the summer having found their way in more than just baseball wins and losses.